Zeffix is an antiviral drug.

 Interaction

-The possibility of interaction of lamivudine with other drugs whose main mechanism of excretion is active renal secretion through organic cation transport system, such as trimethoprim, should be considered.
-Other drugs (e.g. ranitidine, cimetidine) are only partially eliminated by this mechanism and do not interact with lamivudine.
+The possibility of interaction of lamivudine with other drugs whose main mechanism of elimination is active renal secretion through the organic cation transport system, for example with trimethoprim, should be taken into account.
+Other drugs (eg ranitidine, cimetidine) are only partially eliminated by this mechanism and do not interact with lamivudine.

-Drugs that are eliminated primarily by active transport of organic anions or by glomerular filtration do not appear to have any clinically significant interactions with lamivudine.
+Drugs that are eliminated primarily by active organic anion transport or glomerular filtration do not appear to have clinically significant interactions with lamivudine.

-The concomitant use of trimethoprim/sulfamethoxazole (co-trimoxazole) at a dose of 160 mg/800 mg results in a 40% increase in lamivudine exposure due to interaction with trimethoprim.
-However, in the absence of renal impairment, there is no need to reduce the dose of lamivudine.
+Concomitant use of trimethoprim/sulfamethoxazole (co-trimoxazole) at a dose of 160 mg/800 mg leads to an increase in lamivudine exposure by 40% due to interaction with trimethoprim.
+However, in the absence of renal failure, there is no need to reduce the dose of lamivudine.
 Lamivudine does not affect the pharmacokinetics of trimethoprim and sulfamethoxazole.

-Concomitant use of lamivudine and zidovudine resulted in a moderate (28%) increase in peak plasma concentrations of zidovudine, but the area under the “plasma concentration – time” curve did not change significantly.
-Zidovudine has no clinically significant effect on the pharmacokinetics of lamivudine.
+With simultaneous use of lamivudine and zidovudine, a moderate (28%) increase in peak plasma concentrations of zidovudine was observed, but the area under the plasma concentration-time curve did not change significantly.
+Zidovudine does not have a clinically significant effect on the pharmacokinetics of lamivudine.

-No pharmacokinetic interaction between lamivudine and α-interferon was observed when these drugs were used simultaneously.
-No clinically significant adverse interactions have been observed in patients receiving Zefix® and immunosuppressants (e.g., cyclosporine A) concomitantly; however, no specific studies have been performed.
+No pharmacokinetic interaction of lamivudine with α-interferon was observed when these drugs were used simultaneously.
+In patients simultaneously receiving Zeffix® and immunosuppressants (for example, cyclosporine A), clinically significant adverse interactions were not observed; however, no specific studies have been conducted.
 Lamivudine may inhibit intracellular phosphorylation of zalcitabine.
-Therefore, concomitant use of lamivudine and zalcitabine is not recommended.
+Therefore, the concomitant use of lamivudine and zalcitabine is not recommended.

 Overdose